alban-read/M1-MICRO-FORTH/M1MicroForth.md

 SELECTIT WORD

-Makes the word the last word.
+Makes this word the LAST word.

 **SELF^**

-In a compiled word, points to the running words dictionary.
+Points to the running words dictionary slot.

 **SYSTEM**